The Founding of Menno Simons College

 In 1989, Menno Simons College offered its first credit courses with teaching president, George Epp, PhD.and one full-time professor, Bernie Wiebe, PhD.
 Dr. George Richert became the second President of MSC and in the mid-1990s, under the leadership of Dr. George Epp, Menno Simons College joined Canadian Mennonite Bible College and Concord College as a founding college of Canadian Mennonite University (CMU).
 Menno Simons College serves as the downtown campus of Canadian Mennonite University.

 Governance and Leadership

 In 1998, Rev. Jack Loepp succeeded Dr. Friesen as board chair and continued until 2003, when Canadian Mennonite University merged its three-fold administration into one, installing its first president, Gerald Gerbrandt, PhD and appointing one governing board.
 Throughout the mid-2000s, CMU developed a new administrative structure, including a Vice-President Academic who oversees all academic matters throughout the institution and four academic deans.

 In 2005, Menno Simons College purchased the first two floors at 520 Portage Avenue with the intention of renovating the space into a brighter and more welcoming facility.
 These major renovations took place in the spring of 2012 and included three classrooms, a one thousand square foot student lounge, and an open concept reception, student services, and administrative offices.

 Today, Menno Simons College is a buzzing hub of expertise in Conflict Resolution Studies and International Development Studies.
 Visiting scholars, students from foreign countries and many academic disciplines contribute to a vibrant, diverse college community.
-Menno Simons College operates as a college of Canadian Mennonite University and retains its original affiliation with The University of Winnipeg.
+Menno Simons College operates as a program centre of CMU and retains its original affiliation with the University of Winnipeg.